kptdev/kpt/site/reference/pkg/init/README.md

 ### Synopsis
 <!--mdtogo:Long-->
 ```
-kpt pkg init DIR [flags]
+kpt pkg init [DIR] [flags]
 ```

 #### Args

 ```
 DIR:
-  Init fails if DIR does not already exist
+  Init fails if DIR does not already exist.
+Defaults to the current working directory.
 ```

 #### Flags